 Deciding on a rate and implementing a new fee structure may seem like a stressful guessing game but when you understand the important factors, you will feel more confident now and you will know how to grow professionally so you can increase your rates in the future.Continue reading →

 You know you’ve got a good practice plan when you look forward to your practice sessions, you notice progress, and you feel a sense of accomplishment after you complete your session.
 Every music teacher will tell you that quality daily practice is important, so let’s make a practice plan that works for you!Continue reading →

 Many guitarists tell me they practice every day but they are not satisfied with their rate of improvement.
 Most of those people just don’t understand what a good practice plan should look and feel like.
 Once you have a good plan in place and a good teacher to help you, you will be shocked at how much you can accomplish in a short amount of time.Continue reading →

-It’s true that female guitarists have a hard time finding good guitars.
+It’s true that many people with smaller hands have a hard time finding good guitars.
 I’d probably own 10 guitars if I could find guitars that fit me.
 I’m about 5’5″ and my hands are proportional, but I’ve had some injuries that were at least partially caused by playing guitars that were too big for me.
-I’ve been playing and teaching guitar full time for over 15 years, and I know that most female guitarists would benefit by playing a guitar (or guitars!) that actually fit them.Continue reading →
+I’ve been playing and teaching guitar full time for over 15 years, and I know that most guitarists who have smaller bodies and hands would benefit by playing a guitar (or guitars!) that actually fit them.Continue reading →

 You will probably be very excited to begin your guitar lessons.
 Your teacher is also excited to meet you and learn more about you so that she/he can adapt to your learning style and help you reach your goals.
 At your first lesson, your teacher will most likely take inventory of your current playing level and experience, talk about your daily practice routine, and help you with your posture and hand position.
 Continue reading →